-Mainstream Dems express relief at Biden presidential upsurge
+Mainstream Democrats relieved by Biden’s Super Tuesday boost

 In addition, Democrats’ hopes of grabbing the Senate majority will hinge on their toppling GOP incumbents in closely divided swing states, including Arizona, Maine, North Carolina and Colorado, where moderate voters are crucial.

-AP videojournalist Padmananda Rama contributed to this report.
+Associated Press writer Padmananda Rama contributed to this report from Washington.